-3. Project Planning and Implementation
+2. Project Planning and Implementation

 - a.
 Resource Access Center (RAC) / Transition Projects Relocation - i.
-The Contract outlines the specific manner in which PDC will support the development initiatives, to create and deliver a clear and feasible service program to support the RAC.
-Commission staff will: - Provide additional technical assistance and undertake due diligence activities, including partnering with the Housing Authority of Portland, City and community team to identify Access Center housing and service physical program and housing affordability; make available financial and staff resources to support these due diligence activities; perform financial and feasibility analyses; perform and lead all other duties as outlined in section 1 (c) of this contract. - May undertake additional responsibilities as defined under subsequent agreement(s) between the City & PDC. - b.
+The Contract outlines the specific manner in which PDC will support the development and deliver a clear and feasible service program to support the RAC.
+Commission staff will: - Provide additional technical assistance and undertake due diligence activities, including partnering with the Housing Authority of Portland, City and community team to identify RAC housing and service physical program and housing affordability; make available financial and staff resources to support these due diligence activities; perform financial and feasibility analyses; perform and lead all other duties as outlined in section 1 (c) of this contract. - May undertake additional responsibilities as defined under subsequent agreement(s) between the City & PDC. - b.
 Federal Base Realignment and Closure (BRAC) - Provide staffing and project management in the capacity of Local Redevelopment Authority for the federal Base Realignment and Closure process for the two identified properties in Portland. - ii.
-PDC staff will: - Act as lead organization and project manager for BRAC reuse planning process. - Manage contracting and oversight of outside consultants related to the reuse planning process. - Manage communications with Department of Defense, Office of Economic Adjustment (OEA), and City of Portland staff. - Complete and submit BRAC funding grant application to OEA and will manage grant monies. - Provide staff time and technical assistance related to creation of BRAC reuse plan and potential disposition of properties. - Participate in the creation and administration of the project's public participation plan. - Ensure compatibility of reuse plan with the City's iii.
+PDC staff will: - Act as lead organization and project manager for BRAC reuse planning process. - Manage contracting and oversight of outside consultants related to the reuse planning process. - Manage communications with Department of Defense, Office of Economic Adjustment (OEA), and City of Portland staff. - Complete and submit BRAC funding grant application to OEA and will manage grant monies. - Provide staff time and technical assistance related to creation of BRAC reuse plan and potential disposition of properties. - Participate in the creation and administration of the project's public participation plan.

+iii.
 City staff will: